 Using social media only to share content is equivalent to talking to your own self.
 As mentioned above, your brand will be unknown, or at least not widely known at the early stages.
 Hence, it is essential to let people know about your existence in the market, by interacting and engaging with them on social media.
 It isn’t rocket science – you can start off by just retweeting and commenting on Instagram and Facebook posts.

 Quite commonly, companies are not comfortable with replying to a post from the company account.
 However, this is nothing to worry about as it’s totally acceptable and normal for companies to reply to customers or to each other on social media platforms.
 Burger King’s Twitter account was hacked in 2013 and many people blamed McDonald’s for the act.
 Considering the situation, McDonald’s was quick to contact Burger King for informing them that they didn’t have any part in the act.

 What we see from this example is that you shouldn’t be afraid of communicating with other companies on social media, regardless of what your position is in the market.
 This lets people and companies know and feel your presence.

 Innovation is a necessity when it comes to marketing and this is exactly what we need with the brand monitoring process, as well.
 Let us take a look at some out-of-the-box tactics that you can use to promote the growth of your brand:

 Many companies make the mistake of monitoring the brand mentions in their native language only.
 This is not very effective if you’re serving markets that use a language different from your native language.
 In order to cater to a multi-lingual audience, it is imperative that you monitor your brand in all the relevant languages.

 Use Location Filters and Look for Patterns:

-A lot of brand monitoring tools contain location filters and it’s imperative that they cater every market that you serve.
+A lot of brand monitoring tools contain location filters and it’s imperative that they cater to every market that you serve.

 Collect information about all relevant regions and search for parallels.
 Your purpose should be to determine the different views of your brand according to the market and people.